-This Brazilian films tells the coming of age story of Ernesto ‘Che’ Guevara (played by Gael García Bernal) and his friend Alberto Granado (Rodrigo de la Serna) as they travel from Argentina to Puru in the 1950s.
+This Brazilian film tells the coming of age story of Ernesto ‘Che’ Guevara (played by Gael García Bernal) and his friend Alberto Granado (Rodrigo de la Serna) as they travel from Argentina to Puru in the 1950s.
 They set off on a battered single cylinder 1939 Norton 500, which fails them halfway through.
-The journey is an eye opener to Che of the oppression, hardship and poverty that so many suffer on the South American continent, and ultimately driving his later revolutionary stance to address the injustices.
+The journey is an eye-opener to Che of the oppression, hardship and poverty that so many suffer on the South American continent, and ultimately driving his later revolutionary stance to address the injustices.

 Based on Che Guevara’s own travelogue from the journey, the film is beautifully shot and in stark opposition to the stereotypical motorcycle gang and outlaw image shown in other films for this time period.
-A must see film.
+A must-see film.

 The Wild One (1953)

-This 1953 film featuring Marlon Brando in his prime, tells the story of post war US motorcycle gangs terrorising a small town.
+This 1953 film featuring Marlon Brando in his prime, tells the story of post-war US motorcycle gangs terrorising a small town.
 The macho gang lead Johnny Strabler (Brando) riding a 1950 Triumph Thunderbird 6T, became an icon for teenage rebellion and the film is considered the first to cover outlaw motorcycle culture.
 Highly controversial at the time and banned by the BFI until 1967, but all rather tame behaviour in comparison to today’s standards.

 The Harry Potter Saga (2001 – 2011)

-In Philosopher’s Stone Hagrid (Robbie Coltrane) take Harry Potter (Daniel Radcliffe) for a ride in a 1959 Triumph 650 T120 Bonneville side car outfit.
-However, in later films this was switched for a newer 2009 Royal Enfield Bullet 500, with a sidecar outfit built by Watsonian.
+In Philosopher’s Stone Hagrid (Robbie Coltrane) take Harry Potter (Daniel Radcliffe) for a ride in a 1959 Triumph 650 T120 Bonneville sidecar outfit.
+However, in later films, this was switched for a newer 2009 Royal Enfield Bullet 500, with a sidecar outfit built by Watsonian.

 You can check out the Royal Enfield at Harry Potter world and enjoy Hagrid’s Magical Creatures Motorbike Adventure ride at Universal Orlando.